-One of the most visually-satisfying things to come out of this project is the new and improved logo.
+One of the most visually satisfying things to come out of this project is the new and improved logo.
 What used to be a plain, one-dimensional ensemble has been transformed into a unique visual that displays the brand name in a distorted, retro fashion.
 It’s got the funk!

 With this creative brand presentation stamped in front of the establishment, every passerby’s attention (even that of the non-vegans) is sure to get hooked.

-Lastly, the gradient-style blending of bright and vibrant colors like pinks, oranges, yellows and greens followed the brand’s retro aesthetic.
+Lastly, the gradient-style blending of bright and vibrant colors like pinks, oranges, yellows, and greens followed the brand’s retro aesthetic.

-Plantein is an Australian brand that is not only good for the people, but also the planet.
+Plantein is an Australian brand that is not only good for the people, but also for the planet.
 The company’s range of meat-free products is geared towards growing the “flexitarian” market, so needless to say; they had to stand out on the loaded shelves.

 By the way,Date of Birth designed their visual identity, achieving that goal.